Mac mini is still the world’s most energy-efficient desktop computer.

 The Mac mini retail packaging and shipping box are also mini.
 Which is better for the planet and means a smaller carbon footprint.
 It’s one seemingly minor change.
 But it has a major positive impact on our environment.

-Because Mac mini has an aluminum enclosure, it’s more likely to be recycled at the end of its long, productive life.
+Because Mac mini has an aluminium enclosure, it’s more likely to be recycled at the end of its long, productive life.

-Mac mini uses highly recyclable aluminum to create its incredibly compact enclosure.
-Just 7.7 by 7.7 by 1.4 inches, Mac mini is a fraction of the size of a typical desktop tower.
+Mac mini uses highly recyclable aluminium to create its incredibly compact enclosure.
+Just 19.7 by 19.7 by 3.6 centimetres, Mac mini is a fraction of the size of a typical desktop tower.
 Which makes it one of the most material-efficient desktop computers available.